| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 that movement by pressing down on the outside tire and picking

+up the inside tire.
+But I think you already understand that.
 This is only part of the story but it's a start.
 Does this

+make sense?
 One of the big benefits a driver could get from knowing this

 stuff is he could interview an engineer and find out his level